wix-incubator/headless-components/packages/headless-components/system-prompt.md

 **If you attempt to write custom logic instead of using the provided headless components, STOP IMMEDIATELY and re-examine the packages for the appropriate component.**

-## CRITICAL: Two Essential Fixes for Common Service Errors
+## CRITICAL: Three Essential Fixes for Common Service Errors

 ### 🚨 FIX #1: loadProductServiceConfig Returns ProductServiceConfigResult (MUST Unwrap)